Frequently Asked Questions

 How big are teams?

-Teams start with 8-14 members.
-Ideally, teams are formed with around 10-12 members.
+Team sizes are largely dependent on the size of each Gemstone cohort.
+Generally, most teams will start with 6-12 students, although some may be smaller or larger.
 Please view the list of teams to get an idea of the size for each class.

 Can Gemstone students study abroad?

 Yes!
 Gemstone students are encouraged to study abroad as long as they adhere to a few required guidelines.
-Study abroad must take place second semester sophomore year, or either semester junior year, and must be limited to one semester (year-long programs are not permitted).
-The semester before going abroad, students will work with their teammates and mentor to create a contract outlining what they will accomplish for the team while abroad.
+Study abroad must take place in the second semester sophomore year, or either semester junior year, and must be limited to one semester (year-long programs are typically not permitted).
+The semester before going abroad, students will work with their teammates and faculty mentor to create a contract outlining what they will accomplish for the team while abroad.
 Students will also be responsible for staying up to date on and contributing to the team's progress.
-Though only one semester away is permitted, but it can be combined with a summer and/or a winter term in order to extend the stay and students are welcome to study abroad as often as they’d like during the summer and winter terms.
+Though only one semester away is permitted, it can be combined with a summer and/or a winter term in order to extend the stay.
+Students are welcome to study abroad as often as they’d like during the summer and winter terms.
 View the Academic Procedures page for more information about studying abroad.
+Students are encouraged to visit the Education Abroad website for the most updated information regarding travel restrictions and limitations.

 Once a student has been accepted into the University, do they now have to fill out a separate application for Gemstone?